How To Build the Ultimate Gingerbread House

 Looking for a fun, holiday activity to keep the kids busy?
-How about try your hand at building the ultimate gingerbread house this holiday season.
-Beatrix, Beatrix Market, Foodease and Foodlife Partner & Executive Pastry Chef Yasmin Gutierrez is the gingerbread expert who is here to walk you through how to build the perfect gingerbread house.
+Try your hand at building the ultimate gingerbread house this holiday season.
+Beatrix, Beatrix Market, Foodease and Foodlife Partner & Executive Pastry Chef Yasmin Gutierrez is the expert who is here to walk you through how to build the perfect gingerbread house.
 Read on to learn more!

 First, here’s what you need: